ch09830249/Design-Verification/System_Verilog/Interview/InterviewSet6.md

 ```

 # Give one way to avoid race conditions between DUT and testbench in a verification environment
 Clock edges are the most probable points for a race condition to arise.
 The DUT may sample one value but the testbench may sample something else.

-Although race conditions may arise from improper coding practices, use of SystemVerilog Clocking Blocks allows the testbench to sample DUT appropriately and drive inputs to the DUT with a small skew.
+Although race conditions may arise from improper coding practices, use of SystemVerilog **Clocking Blocks** allows the **testbench to sample DUT appropriately and drive inputs to the DUT with a small skew**.
 Also, this allows the skews to be changed later on with minimal code change.

-Race condition can also be avoided by the use of program blocks and the use of non-blocking assigments.
+Race condition can also be avoided by the use of **program blocks** and the use of **non-blocking assigments**.